An Ideal Husband: Act IV

 Lord Goring proposes to and is accepted by Mabel.
 Lord Caversham tells his son that Chiltern has denounced the Argentine canal scheme in the House of Commons.
 Lady Chiltern appears, and Lord Goring tells her that Chiltern's letter has been destroyed but that Mrs Cheveley has stolen her note and plans to use it to destroy her marriage.
 At that moment, Chiltern enters while reading Lady Chiltern's letter, but as the letter does not have the name of the addressee, he assumes it is meant for him, and reads it as a letter of forgiveness.
-The two reconcile.
+The two are reconciled.
 Lady Chiltern initially agrees to support Chiltern's decision to renounce his career in politics, but Goring dissuades her from allowing her husband to resign.
 When Chiltern refuses Goring his sister's hand in marriage, still believing he has taken up with Mrs Cheveley, Lady Chiltern is forced to explain last night's events and the true nature of the letter.
 Chiltern relents, and Goring and Mabel are permitted to marry.
 Lady Chiltern reaffirms her love for her husband and says, "For both of us a new life is beginning".

 Reception

 In The Pall Mall Gazette, H. G. Wells wrote of the play:

 William Archer wrote, "An Ideal Husband is a very able and entertaining piece of work, charmingly written, wherever Mr. Wilde can find it in his heart to sufflaminate his wit.
 There are several scenes in which the dialogue is heavily overburdened with witticisms, not always of the best alloy. ...
-An Ideal Husband, however, does not positively lack good things, but simply suffers from a disproportionate profusion of inferior chatter".
+An Ideal Husband, however, does not positively lack good things, but simply suffers from a disproportionate profusion of inferior chatter."
 A. B. Walkley called the play "a strepitous, polychromatic, scintillant affair, dexterous as a conjurer's trick of legerdemain, clever with a cleverness so excessive as to be almost monstrous and uncanny".
 He found the plot unbelievable, and thought that although the play, "by sheer cleverness, keeps one continually amused and interested", Wilde's work was "not only poor and sterile, but essentially vulgar".
-Bernard Shaw praised the play: "In a certain sense Mr Wilde is to me our only thorough playwright.
+George Bernard Shaw praised the play: "In a certain sense Mr Wilde is to me our only thorough playwright.
 He plays with everything: with wit, with philosophy, with drama, with actors and audience, with the whole theatre.
-Such a feat scandalizes the Englishman…".
+Such a feat scandalizes the Englishman...".

 In 1996 the critic Bindon Russell wrote that An Ideal Husband is "the most autobiographical of Wilde's plays, mirroring, as it does, his own situation of a double life and an incipient scandal with the emergence of terrible secrets.
 Whilst Lord Goring is a character with much of Wilde's own wit, insight and compassion, Gertrude Chiltern can be seen as a portrait of Constance [Wilde]".